danaevenhaim/testing-app/README.md

-# ReMoVE the previous line
+# RemoVE the previous line